lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 TODO: as per https://www.enisa.europa.eu/publications/post-quantum-cryptography-integration-study section 4.2, might need to specify behaviour in light of KEMs with a non-zero failure probability.

-This document follows the construction of {{I-D.ounsworth-cfrg-kem-combiners}}, which is repeated here for clarity, however it has been simplified to take two input shared secrets, and to take advantage of ML-KEM specific optimizations as per [X-Wing], and RSA-KEM specific optimizations since RSA-KEM is a bijective map between ciphertexts and plaintexts.
+This document follows the construction of {{I-D.ounsworth-cfrg-kem-combiners}}, which is repeated here for clarity, however it has been simplified to take two input shared secrets, and to take advantage of ML-KEM specific optimizations as per [X-Wing].

 The general combiner defined in {{I-D.ounsworth-cfrg-kem-combiners}} is: